../_images/Week_1.jpg

 Workshop: Making and Addressing Mistakes#

 No one likes making mistakes, but they are a fact of life.
-And spending some time thinking about how you make them and what you should do when you make them is an important skill in becoming a better scientist.
+Spending some time thinking about how you make them and what you should do when you make them is an important skill in becoming a better scientist.
 Sometimes we can call mistakes just first attempts, and we try something else with minimal negative consequences.
 But sometimes they are mistakes or accidents that must be formally reported.
 Knowing which is which and what reporting mechanisms are in place is important in being an ethical scientist.

 Key concepts#